W3RQ01/trainblocks/README.md

 # trainblocks

+Trainblocks mod for minetest.
+[Original by maxxhipp](https://github.com/maxhipp/trainblocks_bc ), additions by Montandalar.

 This mod for minetest adds various signs and blocks related to railways, including crafting recipes for all of them.
+All of the blocks emit light.

 Features: